Representation Uncertainty in Self-Supervised Learning as Variational Inference: Experiments

 \subsection{Linear evaluation}

-We conducted self-supervised pretraining with a dataset without labels to learn image representations using SimSiam and VI-SimSiam at 100 epochs.
-Then, we train a linear classifier on frozen representations on the training set of the dataset with the label.
-Finally, we evaluate it in the test set of the dataset.
-We report the implemantation details in Appendix \ref{implementation_details}.
-We use top-1 and top-5 accuracies as evaluation metrics.
-We use classification datasets.
-In some datasets (e.g., ImageNette, ImageWoof, Food, Cars and Pet), the datasets have only split into two parts (e.g., training and validation, training and test).
-When we use them, we set about 20$\%$ of the training split as a local validation split for tuning parameters.
-Table~\ref{table:result} presents top-1 and top-5 accuracies on the test set.
-VI-SimSiam outperformed SimSam on six of nine data set.
+We conduct self-supervised pretraining with ImageNet100 dataset without labels to learn image representations using SimSiam and VI-SimSiam at 50, 100, 200, and 500 epochs.
+Then, we trained a linear classifier on frozen representations on the training set of the dataset with the labels.
+Finally, we evaluated it in the test set of the dataset.
+The implementation details are reported in Appx.~\ref{implementation_details}.
+We used Top-1 accuracy as an evaluation metric.

-Table~\ref{table:result} also presents the mean and std of $\kappa$ of train split.
-We also show the boxplot of $\kappa$ of train split in Fig.~\ref{fig:boxplot_kappa_dataset}.
-Eight views generated per image are by random augmentation, and the $\kappa$ of each view is estimated.
-Flowers and DTD show no improvement in accuracy with VI-SimSiam, and the variance of $\kappa$ is smaller than that of other datasets.
-In VI-SimSiam, $\kappa$ related to uncertainty adjusts the loss value; thus, a dataset with a small variance of $\kappa$ may have a lower learning effect from incorporating uncertainty.
-Food has many outliers of $\kappa$.
-It could be overfitting because this result indicates that some latent variables are estimated to have extremely low uncertainty.